cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+  The February 4th release fixes a problem with very apparently incorrect autotune measurements and it also repairs the multi-GPU support.
+So you can again use a single cudaminer to drive all your GPUs.
+It wasn't the driver's fault after all, I was sloppy about some initialization of constant memory on the GPUs.

   The Febrary 2nd 2014 release supports scrypt-jane for the first time and includes faster scrypt kernels kindly submitted by nVidia.